Age: 40

 May 1999 - April 2000: News reporter for the Times Educational Supplement.

-April 1999: Freelance journalist working for a range of publications including the Financial News, London and the Times Educational Supplement.
+April 1999: Freelance journalist working for a range of publications including the Financial News and the Times Educational Supplement.

 April 1998 - April 1999: Education correspondent, Halifax Evening Courier.